Arden and Ethan Ways

 At this time, the Transcontinental Theatres Arden Fair 4 was being installed in the mall's northeast store block.
 Its first features were shown on December 19, 1969.
 A mall-enclosing renovation, first announced in March 1969, was completed in April 1971.
 The mall proper of ARDEN FAIR CENTER now spanned approximately 760,000 leasable square feet and contained fifty stores and services.
 The mall was sold, to Sacramento's Fulcrum Group of Properties, in 1973.

-A twin cinema was built on the north side of the complex.
+A twin cinema was built on the north side of the mall.
 It was connected, via hallway, to the original 4-plex.
 The two movie houses would be operated as a single entity, known as the United Artists Arden Fair 6.
 This new cinema complex was dedicated on March 12, 1982.
-By this time, the shopping hub was officially promoted as simply ARDEN FAIR.
+By this time, the shopping hub was officially promoted as ARDEN FAIR.

 In June 1984, a mall-wide face lift was completed.
 Keith Way, which separated the mall proper from Sears, was paved over.
 Sears was joined with the mall via an air-conditioned concourse, which added 80,000 square feet of store space.
 The main mall entrance was rebuilt and several new stores opened.
 These included Casual Corner, Frederick's of Hollywood, SuperGap and La Petite Boulangerie.